barryclark/jekyll-now/_drafts/pgbench-tools-I.md

 	psql -f init/resultdb.sql -d results

-You should think about using  the correct database in the command line, but also in the `config` file which is fortunately at the root of the folder and filled very handily with default values.
+You should think about using the correct database in the command line, but also in the `config` file which is fortunately at the root of the folder and filled (very handily) with default values.

-At last, create a initial set which is going to be used as a baseline.
+At last, create an initial set which is going to be used as a baseline.

 	./newset 'Initial Config'

 ## Vocubulary words

 A **set** is a series of tests.
-For a given configuration of pgbench-tools and of the cluster, the tools lauches a benchmark.
+For a given configuration of pgbench-tools and of the cluster, the tool lauches a benchmark.
 That way, everything can be categorised.

-**Scale** refers to the size of the database, you can see sometimes "scaling factor" in replacement.
+**Scale** refers to the size of the database, equally you can sometimes see "scaling factor" in replacement.
 It is a factor that multiplies the default size of pgbench database.

 Transactions per second are abreviated by **tps**.

 The value of **client** is the number of concurrent access to the database.

-**Latency** is the time the client takes finish transaction and give back permission to send another query.
+**Latency** is the time the client takes to finish a transaction (commit) and allows to send another query.

 The three values **avg_latency**, **max_latency**, **90%<**&nbsp;: are respectively average latency, maximum latency, and latency of 90th percentile.
 They describe distribution of latency.